static-web-server/static-web-server/docs/content/configuration/command-line-arguments.md

 USAGE:
     static-web-server [OPTIONS]

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information

 OPTIONS:
+    -a, --host <HOST>
+            Host address (E.g 127.0.0.1 or ::1) [env: SERVER_HOST=] [default: ::]

+    -b, --max-blocking-threads <MAX_BLOCKING_THREADS>
+            Maximum number of blocking threads [env: SERVER_MAX_BLOCKING_THREADS=] [default: 512]

-        --basic-auth <basic-auth>
+        --basic-auth <BASIC_AUTH>
             It provides The "Basic" HTTP Authentication scheme using credentials as "user-id:password" pairs.
-Password must be encoded using the "BCrypt" password-hashing function [env: SERVER_BASIC_AUTH=]  [default: ] -e, --cache-control-headers <cache-control-headers>
+Password must be encoded using the "BCrypt" password-hashing function [env: SERVER_BASIC_AUTH=] [default: ]
-            Enable cache control headers for incoming requests based on a set of file types.
-The file type list can be found on `src/control_headers.rs` file [env: SERVER_CACHE_CONTROL_HEADERS=]  [default: true] -x, --compression <compression>
-            Gzip, Deflate or Brotli compression on demand determined by the Accept-Encoding header and applied to text- based web file types only [env: SERVER_COMPRESSION=]  [default: true] --compression-static <compression-static>
-            Look up the pre-compressed file variant (`.gz` or `.br`) on disk of a requested file and serves it directly if available.
-The compression type is determined by the `Accept-Encoding` header [env:
-            SERVER_COMPRESSION_STATIC=]  [default: false]
-    -w, --config-file <config-file>
-            Server TOML configuration file path [env: SERVER_CONFIG_FILE=]

-    -j, --cors-allow-headers <cors-allow-headers>
-            Specify an optional CORS list of allowed headers separated by commas.
-Default "origin, content-type".
-It requires `--cors-allow-origins` to be used along with [env: SERVER_CORS_ALLOW_HEADERS=]  [default: origin, content-type]
-    -c, --cors-allow-origins <cors-allow-origins>
+    -c, --cors-allow-origins <CORS_ALLOW_ORIGINS>
             Specify an optional CORS list of allowed origin hosts separated by commas.
 Host ports or protocols aren't being checked.
-Use an asterisk (*) to allow any host [env: SERVER_CORS_ALLOW_ORIGINS=]  [default: ] --cors-expose-headers <cors-expose-headers>
+Use an asterisk (*) to allow any host [env:
+            SERVER_CORS_ALLOW_ORIGINS=] [default: ]

+        --compression-static <COMPRESSION_STATIC>
+            Look up the pre-compressed file variant (`.gz`, `.br` or `.zst`) on disk of a requested file and serves it directly if available.
+The compression type is determined by the `Accept-Encoding` header [env: SERVER_COMPRESSION_STATIC=] [default: false]

+        --cors-expose-headers <CORS_EXPOSE_HEADERS>
             Specify an optional CORS list of exposed headers separated by commas.
 Default "origin, content-type".
-It requires `--cors-expose-origins` to be used along with [env: SERVER_CORS_EXPOSE_HEADERS=]  [default: origin, content-type]
+It requires `--cors-expose-origins` to be used along with [env:
-    -z, --directory-listing <directory-listing>
-            Enable directory listing for all requests ending with the slash character (‘/’) [env:
-            SERVER_DIRECTORY_LISTING=]  [default: false]
+            SERVER_CORS_EXPOSE_HEADERS=] [default: "origin, content-type"]

+    -d, --root <ROOT>
+            Root directory path of static files [env: SERVER_ROOT=] [default: ./public]

-        --directory-listing-format <directory-listing-format>
+        --directory-listing-format <DIRECTORY_LISTING_FORMAT>
             Specify a content format for directory listing entries.
 Formats supported: "html" or "json".
-Default "html" [env: SERVER_DIRECTORY_LISTING_FORMAT=]  [default: html]  [possible values: Html, Json] --directory-listing-order <directory-listing-order>
+Default "html" [env: SERVER_DIRECTORY_LISTING_FORMAT=] [default: html]

+        --directory-listing-order <DIRECTORY_LISTING_ORDER>
             Specify a default code number to order directory listing entries per `Name`, `Last modified` or `Size` attributes (columns).
 Code numbers supported: 0 (Name asc), 1 (Name desc), 2 (Last modified asc), 3 (Last modified desc), 4 (Size asc), 5 (Size desc).
             Default 6 (unordered) [env: SERVER_DIRECTORY_LISTING_ORDER=] [default: 6]

+    -e, --cache-control-headers <CACHE_CONTROL_HEADERS>
+            Enable cache control headers for incoming requests based on a set of file types.
+The file type list can be found on `src/control_headers.rs` file [env:
+            SERVER_CACHE_CONTROL_HEADERS=] [default: true]

-    -f, --fd <fd>
+    -f, --fd <FD>
             Instead of binding to a TCP port, accept incoming connections to an already-bound TCP socket listener on the specified file descriptor number (usually zero).
 Requires that the parent process (e.g. inetd, launchd, or systemd) binds an address and port on behalf of static-web-server, before arranging for the resulting file descriptor to be inherited by static-web-server.
 Cannot be used in conjunction with the port and host arguments.
-The included systemd unit file utilises this feature to increase security by allowing the static- web-server to be sandboxed more completely [env: SERVER_LISTEN_FD=] -q, --grace-period <grace-period>
+            The included systemd unit file utilises this feature to increase security by allowing the static-web-server to be sandboxed more completely [env: SERVER_LISTEN_FD=]
-            Defines a grace period in seconds after a `SIGTERM` signal is caught which will delay the server before to shut it down gracefully.
-The maximum value is 255 seconds [env: SERVER_GRACE_PERIOD=]  [default: 0] -a, --host <host>
-            Host address (E.g 127.0.0.1 or ::1) [env: SERVER_HOST=]  [default: ::]

-    -t, --http2 <http2>
-            Enable HTTP/2 with TLS support [env: SERVER_HTTP2_TLS=]  [default: false]
+    -g, --log-level <LOG_LEVEL>
+            Specify a logging level in lower case.
+Values: error, warn, info, debug or trace [env:
+            SERVER_LOG_LEVEL=] [default: error]

+    -h, --help
+            Print help information

-        --http2-tls-cert <http2-tls-cert>
+        --http2-tls-cert <HTTP2_TLS_CERT>
             Specify the file path to read the certificate [env: SERVER_HTTP2_TLS_CERT=]

-        --http2-tls-key <http2-tls-key>
+        --http2-tls-key <HTTP2_TLS_KEY>
             Specify the file path to read the private key [env: SERVER_HTTP2_TLS_KEY=]

+        --https-redirect <HTTPS_REDIRECT>
+            Redirect all requests with scheme "http" to "https" for the current server instance.
+It depends on "http2" to be enabled [env: SERVER_HTTPS_REDIRECT=] [default: false]

+        --https-redirect-from-hosts <HTTPS_REDIRECT_FROM_HOSTS>
+            List of host names or IPs allowed to redirect from.
+HTTP requests must contain the HTTP 'Host' header and match against this list.
+It depends on "https_redirect" to be enabled [env: SERVER_HTTPS_REDIRECT_FROM_HOSTS=] [default: localhost]

+        --https-redirect-from-port <HTTPS_REDIRECT_FROM_PORT>
+            HTTP host port where the redirect server will listen for requests to redirect them to HTTPS.
+It depends on "https_redirect" to be enabled [env:
+            SERVER_HTTPS_REDIRECT_FROM_PORT=] [default: 80]

+        --https-redirect-host <HTTPS_REDIRECT_HOST>
+            Canonical host name or IP of the HTTPS (HTTPS/2) server.
+It depends on "https_redirect" to be enabled [env: SERVER_HTTPS_REDIRECT_HOST=] [default: localhost]

-        --ignore-hidden-files <ignore-hidden-files>
+        --ignore-hidden-files <IGNORE_HIDDEN_FILES>
-            Ignore hidden files/directories (dotfiles), preventing them to be served and being included in auto HTML index pages (directory listing) [env: SERVER_IGNORE_HIDDEN_FILES=]  [default: false] -g, --log-level <log-level>
+            Ignore hidden files/directories (dotfiles), preventing them to be served and being included in auto HTML index pages (directory listing) [env: SERVER_IGNORE_HIDDEN_FILES=] [default: false]

-            Specify a logging level in lower case.
-Values: error, warn, info, debug or trace [env: SERVER_LOG_LEVEL=] [default: error]
+    -j, --cors-allow-headers <CORS_ALLOW_HEADERS>
+            Specify an optional CORS list of allowed headers separated by commas.
+Default "origin, content-type".
+It requires `--cors-allow-origins` to be used along with [env:
+            SERVER_CORS_ALLOW_HEADERS=] [default: "origin, content-type"]

-        --log-remote-address <log-remote-address>
+        --log-remote-address <LOG_REMOTE_ADDRESS>
             Log incoming requests information along with its remote address if available using the `info` log level [env: SERVER_LOG_REMOTE_ADDRESS=] [default: false]

-    -b, --max-blocking-threads <max-blocking-threads>
-            Maximum number of blocking threads [env: SERVER_MAX_BLOCKING_THREADS=]  [default: 512]
+    -n, --threads-multiplier <THREADS_MULTIPLIER>
+            Number of worker threads multiplier that'll be multiplied by the number of system CPUs using the formula: `worker threads = number of CPUs * n` where `n` is the value that changes here.
+When multiplier value is 0 or 1 then one thread per core is used.
+Number of worker threads result should be a number between 1 and 32,768 though it is advised to keep this value on the smaller side [env: SERVER_THREADS_MULTIPLIER=] [default: 1]

+    -p, --port <PORT>
+            Host port [env: SERVER_PORT=] [default: 80]

-        --page-fallback <page-fallback>
+        --page-fallback <PAGE_FALLBACK>
             HTML file path that is used for GET requests when the requested path doesn't exist.
 The fallback page is served with a 200 status code, useful when using client routers.
-If the path is not specified or simply doesn't exist then this feature will not be active [env: SERVER_FALLBACK_PAGE=] --page404 <page404>
+If the path is not specified or simply doesn't exist then this feature will not be active [env:
+            SERVER_FALLBACK_PAGE=]

+        --page404 <PAGE404>
             HTML file path for 404 errors.
-If the path is not specified or simply doesn't exist then the server will use a generic HTML error message [env: SERVER_ERROR_PAGE_404=]  [default: ./public/404.html] --page50x <page50x>
+If the path is not specified or simply doesn't exist then the server will use a generic HTML error message [env: SERVER_ERROR_PAGE_404=] [default:
+            ./public/404.html]

+        --page50x <PAGE50X>
             HTML file path for 50x errors.
-If the path is not specified or simply doesn't exist then the server will use a generic HTML error message [env: SERVER_ERROR_PAGE_50X=]  [default: ./public/50x.html] -p, --port <port>                                            Host port [env: SERVER_PORT=]  [default: 80] --redirect-trailing-slash <redirect-trailing-slash>
+If the path is not specified or simply doesn't exist then the server will use a generic HTML error message [env: SERVER_ERROR_PAGE_50X=] [default:
+            ./public/50x.html]

+    -q, --grace-period <GRACE_PERIOD>
+            Defines a grace period in seconds after a `SIGTERM` signal is caught which will delay the server before to shut it down gracefully.
+The maximum value is 255 seconds [env:
+            SERVER_GRACE_PERIOD=] [default: 0]

+        --redirect-trailing-slash <REDIRECT_TRAILING_SLASH>
-            Check for a trailing slash in the requested directory URI and redirect permanently (308) to the same path with a trailing slash suffix if it is missing [env: SERVER_REDIRECT_TRAILING_SLASH=]  [default: true] -d, --root <root>
+            Check for a trailing slash in the requested directory URI and redirect permanently (308) to the same path with a trailing slash suffix if it is missing [env:
-            Root directory path of static files [env: SERVER_ROOT=]  [default: ./public]
+            SERVER_REDIRECT_TRAILING_SLASH=] [default: true]

-        --security-headers <security-headers>
+        --security-headers <SECURITY_HEADERS>
             Enable security headers by default when HTTP/2 feature is activated.
-Headers included: "Strict-Transport-
+Headers included:
-            Security: max-age=63072000; includeSubDomains; preload" (2 years max-age), "X-Frame-
+            "Strict-Transport-Security: max-age=63072000; includeSubDomains; preload" (2 years
-            Options: DENY", "X-XSS-Protection: 1; mode=block" and "Content-Security-Policy: frame-ancestors 'self'" [env: SERVER_SECURITY_HEADERS=]  [default: false]
+            max-age), "X-Frame-Options: DENY", "X-XSS-Protection: 1; mode=block" and "Content-Security-Policy: frame-ancestors 'self'" [env: SERVER_SECURITY_HEADERS=]
-    -n, --threads-multiplier <threads-multiplier>
-            Number of worker threads multiplier that'll be multiplied by the number of system CPUs using the formula:
-            `worker threads = number of CPUs * n` where `n` is the value that changes here.
-When multiplier value is 0 or 1 then one thread per core is used.
-Number of worker threads result should be a number between 1 and 32,768 though it is advised to keep this value on the smaller side [env: SERVER_THREADS_MULTIPLIER=] [default: 1]
+            [default: false]

+    -t, --http2 <HTTP2>
+            Enable HTTP/2 with TLS support [env: SERVER_HTTP2_TLS=] [default: false]

+    -V, --version
+            Print version information

+    -w, --config-file <CONFIG_FILE>
+            Server TOML configuration file path [env: SERVER_CONFIG_FILE=]

+    -x, --compression <COMPRESSION>
+            Gzip, Deflate, Brotli or Zstd compression on demand determined by the Accept-Encoding header and applied to text-based web file types only [env: SERVER_COMPRESSION=] [default: true]

+    -z, --directory-listing <DIRECTORY_LISTING>
+            Enable directory listing for all requests ending with the slash character (‘/’) [env:
+            SERVER_DIRECTORY_LISTING=] [default: false]
 ```

 ## Windows